EleoEris/Eris-Utility/README.md

   `Log::assert` is completely the same but takes `bool condition` as parameter before head, it will print only if condition is true. !!!
 It doesn't actually assert !!!
   I highly suggest using a macro that will call a platform-specific assert together with Log::assert or use my macro LOG_ASSERT (it calls \_\_debugbreak(), which might not be available on your platform)
 #### _Time.h

 #### functions.h
+- `bool str2bool(std::string str)/bool str2bool(const char* str)`     converts a string such as "1" or "true" into a bool
+- `std::unordered_map<std::string, std::string> mapFromIni(std::string path, int maxSettings=255, std::string errorKey="INTERNAL_ERROR")`    Takes a file in the ini format and extracts its values to an unordered_map.
+In case of errors, you'll find the output in the generated map with the key "INTERNAL_ERROR".
+The max_size of the map by default is 255.